Paul’s Rocket Stoves are Custom, Handmade, Outdoor Cooking and Heating Appliances that run on renewable bio-fuel such as wood-sticks.

-These stoves use the renewable energy resource of wood such as twigs, sticks, and small logs.
-As the wood burns inside the combustion chamber, heat naturally updrafts through the chimney.
+As the fuel burns inside the contained and insulated combustion chamber, heat naturally updrafts into the mouth, through the combustion chamber, up, and out the chimney: to provide substantial heat.
 This burning is enclosed, thus making these stoves safe, rather than an “open burning” fire which is often banned from use in many urban areas.
-Because these stoves are composed of a high percentage of perlite, a material with great insulation quality, virtually all of the heat is channeled up the chimney and available for cooking.
+Because these stoves are composed of a high percentage of perlite, a material with great insulation quality, virtually all of the heat is channeled up the chimney and available for cooking or heating – in a safe, fun, and unique manner.

 |These rocket stoves are:||These are used for:|